steffenbusch/caddy-jwt-issuer/README.md

 - `user_db_path`: The path to the user database JSON file containing username, password, audience information, and optional deviating token lifetime.
 See the [example](#sample-usersjson) at the end of this README.
 - `token_issuer`: The issuer name to be included in the JWTs.
 - `default_token_lifetime`: The lifetime of the issued JWTs (e.g., "1h" for 1 hour).
 If not configured, the default value is 15 minutes.
+- `enable_cookie`: If this option is present, the plugin will set a cookie in the HTTP response containing the issued JWT.
+- `cookie_name`: The name of the cookie used to store the JWT.
+Defaults to `jwt_auth` if not specified.
+- `cookie_domain`: The domain for which the cookie is valid.
+For example, `.example.com` makes the cookie valid for all subdomains of `example.com`.

 ### Example: Protecting an API Endpoint